-A student who, in the November final examination, fails Epidemiology and Statistics 472 and one of Occupational Therapy: Theory 484 or Occupational Therapy: Practical 478, and who has obtained a final mark of not less than 40 in these modules, shall be entitled to reassessment during the November examination period.
+A student who, in the November final examination, fails Research Methodology in Occupational Therapy 482 and one of Occupational Therapy: Theory 484 or Occupational Therapy: Practical 478, and who has obtained a final mark of not less than 40 in these modules, shall be entitled to reassessment during the November examination period.
 A student who, in the November final examination, fails both Occupational Therapy: Theory 484 and Occupational Therapy: Practical 478, shall repeat all outstanding fourth-year modules and shall be examined in these modules during the November examination period of the next year.